Seth-Revz/Pokatlas/readme.md

 <img alt='pokeatlas_img' width=600 src='https://github.com/Seth-Revz/PokeAtlas/blob/main/.github/pokeatlas.png'>

-PokeAtlas is python desktop application for decompiling the main.atlas and main.png spritesheet used in [PokeMMO themes](https://forums.pokemmo.com/index.php?/forum/33-client-customization/) into separate sprites, allowing for easy replacement of the sprites, and recompiling the main.png image using the new sprites.
+PokeAtlas is a python application designed to decompile the main.atlas and main.png sprite sheet used in [PokeMMO themes](https://forums.pokemmo.com/index.php?/forum/33-client-customization/) into separate sprites, making it easy to replace them.
-You can choose to export as a new main.png atlas image or export as a complete importable mod.
+Once edited, the tool recompiles the main.png image (where all the sprites are) using the updated sprites.

 PokeAtlas was created to save time updating the atlas file after each game update.

 ## Requirements